Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Related Work

-2D packing problems are found in many domains.
-These include design of integrated circuits \citep{xu-placement,zhu-circuits,grus-placement}, where the goal is to find the smallest possible placement of components, which also satisfies connectivity and other constraints.
-Specifically in \citet{xu-placement}, the hierarchical property of the circuit is considered, which closely resembles our studied problem.
-The facility layout problem \citep{kubalik,facility-exact} is another application in which packing is used to design efficient factory or office layouts with respect to the flow of people and material, with a two-level hierarchy of packing sub-problems encountered in the latter paper.
-Finally, the close relationship between periodic scheduling with period-induced hierarchy of tasks \citep{grus-perioic} interestingly connects the two classical research areas.
-In \citet{NOVAK2019687}, scheduling with uncertain processing times was transformed into packing of complex ``F-shapes'' to model mixed-criticality of tasks.
+2D packing problems arise in many application domains that naturally exhibit a hierarchical structure, yet that structure has been handled only informally.
+In integrated-circuit design \citep{xu-placement,zhu-circuits,grus-placement}, the goal is the smallest placement of components subject to connectivity constraints.
+In \citet{xu-placement} the circuit hierarchy is considered and solved in a bottom-up manner, which serves as a baseline in this paper (\cref{sec:bottom-up}).
+The facility layout problem \citep{kubalik,facility-exact} packs departments or rooms into a building to minimize material flow.
+The two-level case in \citet{facility-exact} contains a special case of the problem studied here, solved via a monolithic mathematical programming model.
+The relationship between periodic scheduling and packing \citep{grus-perioic} connects the two classical research domains, and scheduling with uncertain processing times was transformed into packing of ``F-shapes'' in \citet{NOVAK2019687}.

+Altogether, 2D packing is a well-researched topic that (with the exception of \cite{facility-exact}) handles hierarchical packing via heuristic strategies, such as bottom-up, or not at all.
+This paper aims to investigate this extension of rectangle packing in a systematic way.